 The complaint alleges that the subsequent amputation of the plaintiff’s leg was a direct result of the doctor’s negligence.
 It further claims that the hospital failed to ensure that the physician performed the necessary examinations before discharging the patient.
 The plaintiff claims to be living with continuous pain and the inability to enjoy life or live a normal life.
 Furthermore, he says medical costs are continuing, and his incapacity to earn is causing ongoing loss of income.

 The plaintiff is seeking $50,000 from each of the defendants along with legal fees.
 Navigation of a medical malpractice lawsuit is typically a challenging task, and, for this reason, Texas victims of medical negligence often seek the help of an experienced attorney.
+Serving residents across Texas from their Houston law offices, the medical negligence lawyers at Hastings Law Firm are dedicated to getting justice for victims of medical injuries.
 Medical records and other information may be easier obtained by trained professionals who can use that information to establish negligence while pursuing financial relief for a client’s documented claims.

 Source: madisonrecord.com, “Patient accuses HSHS Medical Group of negligent health care”, Molly English-Bowers, March 11, 2016